dusmith0/Ridge_Regression/README.md

-**Attention:** Because math rendering of .Rmd is not ideal, please see the enclosed pdf for correct rendering of all equations (The pdf file contains the assignment provided to complete the tasks.)
+**Attention: Because math rendering of .Rmd is not ideal, please see the enclosed pdf for correct rendering of all equations.**

 ## Multi-class logistic regression